 9809 A RARE JACARANDA FOUR DOOR CABINET OF FINE PROPORTIONS Probably Brazilian.
 First Half Of The Eighteenth Century.
 Measurements: Height: 98 1/2″ (250 cm) Width: 44 1/2″ (113 cm) Depth: 19 3/4″ (50 cm) Inside measurements of upper section: Height: 62″ (157.5 cm) Width: 39 1/2″ (100.5 cm) Depth: 15 1/8″ (38.5 cm).

 Of solid jacaranda.
 The upper section surmounted by an old possibly replaced plain cornice, above a pair of fielded six panel doors which open to reveal a shelved interior.
-The lower part with two fielded four panel doors opening to reveal a single shelf.
+The lower part with two fielded four panel doors opening to reveal a single shelf all raised on four very old but possibly replaced bun feet.
 Very old restorations.
 A depth differential of 1 inch between upper and lower section at the back of the piece appears to date from the time of construction.
+Old lock and hinge replacements.
+Minor construction differences between the top and bottom suggests fabrication by two craftsmen within the same estate workshop.

 Portuguese Private Collection